cfe-lab/CFEIntact/docs/io.md

 This file contains a list of reference sequences.
 The names are exactly those `inferred_subtype`s found in `holistic.csv`.
-Here is an example of the contents of the `intact.fasta` file:
+Here is an example of the contents of the `subtypes.fasta` file:

 ```fasta
 >Ref.B.FR.83.HXB2_LAI_IIIB_BRU.K03455.CfE